top of page

 Nat Rea Photography

-Adjacent to a 40 acre conservation area, this house on a slope is designed to maximize the connection to the woods, while maintaining privacy from this popular public hiking area.
+Adjacent to a 40 acre conservation area, this house on a slope is designed to maximize the connection to the woods, while maintaining privacy from an adjacent public hiking area.
 Despite its location in a suburban neighborhood, the house is made to feel like a wooded retreat.
-With passive-solar strategies, the house orients northward to nature, while allowing the southerly sun to enter through large openings and clerestories.
-A geothermal system provides the hot water, heating and cooling.

 bottom of page